gioblu/PJON/examples/ARDUINO/Local/ThroughSerial/HC-12-LocalChat/README.md

 ## LocalChat example
 LocalChat is a wireless instant messaging application example implemented in 170 lines of code.
 It uses a laptop or a desktop computer and the Arduino IDE serial monitor for the user interface.
 Connectivity is provided by an Arduino compatible device wired to a HC-12 wireless serial module.
-PJON in local mode is used to support connectivity for up to 254 unique users or 127 one-to-one conversations.
+PJON in local mode supports networking for up to 254 unique users or 127 one-to-one conversations.
 LocalChat is a proof of concept demonstrating how, using PJON and open-hardware, decentralized networking can be easily achieved with interesting implications.

 ```cpp
 /* User's 1 laptop                                        User's 2 laptop